jpskycak/intro-to-ai/modules/approaching ai/_posts/2000-01-02-the-first-wave-reasoning-as-search.markdown

 ---
-title: The First Wave: Reasoning as Search
+title: The First Wave꞉ Reasoning as Search
 ---

-# The First Wave: Reasoning as Search
+# The First Wave꞉ Reasoning as Search

 <br>
 In 1955, scientists Newell, Simon, and Shaw created a computer program to re-prove theorems in the Principia Mathematica, a landmark book on mathematical logic.
 The program, called the <i>Logic Theorist</i>, succeeded in proving an impressive 38 of the first 52 theorems, and even found some new and more elegant proofs.